Mohamedelwali/crowdfunding_backend/README.md

 4. **Configure environment variables**

-   - Create a `.env` file if using [python-dotenv](https://pypi.org/project/python-dotenv/).
+   - Create a `.env` file in the root folder.
-   - Add your secret key and DB credentials.
+   - Add your secret key and database credentials.
-   - Ensure `crowdfunding/settings.py` reads from `.env`.
+   - Update `crowdfunding/settings.py` to read from `.env`.

 5. **Apply migrations**